Dr. Bronner's Magic Soaps: History

+In February 2025, Dr. Bronner announced it would not renew its certification with B Lab.
+David Bronner and Michael Bronner said that “The integrity of the B Corp Certification has become compromised ...
+Sharing the same logo and messaging ... with large multinational CPG companies with a history of serious ecological and labor issues, and no comprehensive or credible eco-social certification of supply chains, is unacceptable to us."

 Supply chain

 The major ingredients (mainly vegetable oils, lye, and essential oils) in Dr. Bronner's Magic Soaps products are organic and fair trade.
 The company has developed a number of fair trade and organic production systems in Ghana, Sri Lanka, Samoa, India, and Kenya through its sister LLC, Serendiworld.

 Activism and philanthropy

 Dr. Bronner's Magic Soaps has championed a number of causes related to drug policy reform, animal rights, genetically modified organisms and fair trade practices.
 The company has self-imposed caps on executive pay, with executive salaries not to exceed five times the wage of its lowest paid workers.
 Roughly a third of the company's profits are dedicated to charitable giving and activist causes annually.

-In 2018, the company joined Patagonia, Inc. and The Rodale Institute in promoting the development of the Regenerative Organic Certification label, a more stringent certification than 'organic' that requires companies to utilize only ingredients that have been produced under conditions that foster workers' rights, animal welfare, and environmental sustainability.
-In 2013 the company donated $1.8 million to the campaign to pass a proposition requiring the labeling of foods containing genetically modified organisms in Washington State.
+In 2018, the company joined Patagonia, Inc. and the Rodale Institute in promoting the development of the Regenerative Organic Certification label, a more stringent certification than 'organic' that requires companies to utilize only ingredients that have been produced under conditions that foster workers' rights, animal welfare, and environmental sustainability.
+In 2013, the company donated $1.8 million to the campaign to pass a proposition requiring the labeling of foods containing genetically modified organisms in Washington State.

 In 2017, Dr. Bronner's Magic Soaps donated $600,000 to animal rights causes.
 Notably, the company purchased a boat for Sea Shepherd Conservation Society operations in Germany, the MV Emanuel Bronner.
 For the company's national and international experience in sustainable development, and eco-friendly products, the Environment Possibility Award conferred the "Award of Earth Defender" to Dr. Bronner's in 2020.

 CEO David Bronner is a critic of drug prohibition and an activist for the legalization of a number of psychoactive substances.
-In 2004 the company sued the Drug Enforcement Administration with the goal of changing rules regarding the importation of hemp oil.
+In 2004, the company sued the Drug Enforcement Administration with the goal of changing rules regarding the importation of hemp oil.
 A federal judge ruled in favor of the plaintiffs.
 David Bronner has been arrested twice for civil disobedience protesting limitations on the domestic production of hemp.
-In 2004 he planted hemp seeds on the lawn of the Drug Enforcement Administration headquarters, and in 2012, he harvested hemp while locked in a metal cage in front of the White House.
-In 2015 he was named Cannabis Activist of the Year by the Seattle Hempfest.
+In 2004, he planted hemp seeds on the lawn of the Drug Enforcement Administration headquarters, and in 2012, he harvested hemp while locked in a metal cage in front of the White House.
+In 2015, he was named Cannabis Activist of the Year by the Seattle Hempfest.